pdyxs/pdyxs.github.io/collections/_pastprojects/particulars/particulars.md

 layout: project
 title: Particulars
 description: A minimalist meditation on the chaos of life, the universe and sub-atomic particle physics
+cvdescription: Particulars is a video game based on the mechanics of high-energy physics, allowing players to viscerally experience the fundamental particles and forces that make up our universe.
+I'm particularly proud of the way that the game presents information about the particles, densely packing a large amount of information into a small space while highlighting what's important to the player.
 image: 5-1b.jpg
 feature: 5-1b
 tags: